spencermeyer/EastleighLejogTracker/README.md

 Resque, resque worker, resque scheduler.

 The strava auth controller stores athlete authorisation tokens and athlete refresh tokens in the users table.
 There is a refresh tokens job that queues a refresh token jon for each user at 10 second intervals.

-When the refresh token job is complete, it enqueues a collect data job for thet user.
+I use the strava webhook.
+This posts data to this application when a signed up user creates a run.
+It then uses the strava data API to populate the data for that run.

 Build Log
 ---------